tonmate/tonmate/API.md

 ---

-*This documentation is generated for Customer Support AI Agent v1.0.0*
+*This documentation is generated for Tonmate v1.0.0*